interplaynetary/free-association/docs/concepts/the-problem.md

 This creates fundamental tension: coordination requires information aggregation, but centralized aggregation creates bottlenecks and power concentration.

-## The Need for a Fourth Mechanism
+## A Fourth Mechanism

-We need a coordination mechanism that:
+A coordination mechanism that:

 - Operates at the speed of information exchange (seconds, not months)
 - Enables mutual recognition without central authority